 Being a landlord can be very rewarding.
 It can also be a headache when you don’t have respectful people living in your properties.
 The good news is that you can make a difference in the type of people who sign the lease.
-Take these proactive steps to find the right tenants and keep them for as long as possible.
+Take these proactive steps to find and retain great tenants.

 1. Market Your Property Correctly